giovancombo/DLA-Labs/lab2/README.md

 ## Exercise 2: Working with Real LLMs
 As previously seen, my toy GPT can only take me this far.
 Language Modeling is a field in which models need a real *ton* of text data of any kind and topic in order to generate meaningful text.
 So, small companies and researchers or students must start using **pre-trained** Language Models.

 Luckily, the [HuggingFace](https://huggingface.co/) ecosystem allows to access a *huge* variety of pre-trained Transformer models and datasets for any kind of application.
 In this exercise, I will learn to use stuff from HuggingFace for my future Language Modeling projects.

+Code for this exercise can be found in the `main2.py` script.

 ### Exercise 2.1: Installation and text tokenization
 First things first, I need to install the [HuggingFace Transformer library](https://huggingface.co/docs/transformers/index) on my `conda` environment.